Lost in a Pyramid; or, The Mummy's Curse: Plot summary

 Evelyn asks to plant the seeds, but Forsyth throws them into the fireplace, fearing that they may be cursed or poisonous.
 He reveals that Niles has had bad luck since his return, but the happy lovers do not think much of it.
 Three months later, Forsyth remarks to Evelyn on their wedding day that she has grown frail and sickly.
 She confides that she feels she is dying, but he dismisses her ailment as bridal nerves.
 He reveals that one seed has escaped the fire after all, and after being sent to Niles, it has bloomed into an unusual white flower.
-She surprises him by revealing that she has grown her own strange flower in her boudoir, and that she intends to wear it during the wedding, which he cautions against.
-She appears at the ceremony with renewed vivacity, but later falls into a swoon, revealing the flower pinned to her breast.
+She surprises him by revealing that she has grown her own strange flower in her boudoir and that she intends to wear it during the wedding, which he cautions against.
+She appears at the ceremony with renewed vivacity but later falls into a swoon, revealing the flower pinned to her clothes.
 An urgent letter arrives from a friend of Niles's, bringing news of the professor's death after wearing his own flower, which was later pronounced to be a lethal poison which drains the vitality of the wearer.
 Evelyn falls into a catatonic state of "death in life," and Forsyth secludes himself to tend to his insensate wife.